raystack/proton/README.md

 Proton does not provide compiled language specific proto files or the descriptor sets for the respective protos.
 It is upto the users to pull these protos and use `protoc` or `buf` for language specific compiled files and have dependencies/imports in their code.

 To generate gRPC source code for Protobuf APIs in this repository, you first need to install buf on your local machine.

-### Buf

-Add `buf.gen.yaml` at the root of your project.
+For next step, add `buf.gen.yaml` at the root of your project.

 ```yaml
 version: v1